w3c/wai-aria-practices/content/pattern-menu.md

           <li>
             When a <code>menu</code> opens, or when a <code>menubar</code> receives focus, keyboard focus is placed on the first item.
-            All items are focusable as described in <a href="/fundamentals/keyboard-interface/#kbd_general_within" class="sec-ref">§&nbsp; Keyboard Navigation Inside Components</a>.
+            All items are focusable as described in <a href="/fundamentals/keyboard-interface/#kbd_general_within" class="sec-ref"> Keyboard Navigation Inside Components</a>.
           </li>
           <li><kbd>Enter</kbd>:
             <ul>